|Variable forwarding address|

 If the system identifies a reply as an automatic reply, then it won't get forwarded to the forwarding email address you specify in the campaign setup screen.

 These are replies sent by sender verification tools such as Spam Arrest.
 They're sent to reduce spam in the email recipient's inbox.
 You'll generally need to enter a code of some description in order for your original email to be accepted by your email recipient.

 To make sure that all replies to your campaigns are tracked correctly, we use a unique reply address for each contact (which will look something like 're-6G7-VAX-39BM-BZVXK@yourfromdomain.com').

 If tracked replies aren't important to you and you want a more human-friendly reply address, then 'Track all replies' can be disabled in the settings for the from address.
-When disabled, the reply address will be the same as your from address - but some replies may not get tracked; those which aren't tracked will be forwarded to your 'Unknown mail forward' address (provided this has been set up).
+When disabled, the reply address will be the same as your from address but replies won't get tracked; they'll be forwarded instead to your 'Unknown mail forward' address (provided this has been set up).